cyan-wolf/agent_orchestrator/server/README.md

 # Agent Orchestrator Server

 The root directory for the server is `agent_orchestrator/server`.
 This is where the `uv.lock` file is, which is important for the `uv` tool which manages dependencies and scripts.
+For information on the Agent Orchestrator project as whole, read the main project [README](../README.md).

 ## Running the Server
 The server can be run using the following command while in the `server` directory: `uv run uvicorn main:app --reload`.